Aravind-N-s/Aravind-N-s/README.md

 # Hi there 👋, this is [Aravind](https://www.linkedin.com/in/n-aravind/) :smile: :book: :pencil: :headphones: :pizza:

 I am a Full Stack Developer and DevOps Developer, exploring Machine Learning.
-Love to teach, read and write.
+Love to teach, read.

 # Working In :briefcase: